patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 ## Git reflog

-`git reflog` is one of the most important commands, it provides access to everything that is tracked or was tracked by git, all commands and actions that was done in the entire history of the project can be accessed, it's possible to checkout and see the history of development tree in any moment, before or during a rebase, the history of a branch before a terrible idea in the code, a point between a merge conflict, everything is possible to recover or to start from a previous point, if you have done any git command with tracked files, you'll not loose it.
+`git reflog` is one of the most important commands, it provides access to everything that is tracked or was tracked by git, all commands and actions that were done in the entire history of the project can be accessed, it's possible to checkout and see the history of development tree in any moment, before or during a rebase, the history of a branch before a terrible idea in the code, a point between a merge conflict, everything is possible to recover or to start from a previous point, if you have done any git command with tracked files, you'll not lose it.

 For an awesome experience, I recommend to use `tig` with `reflog` (`tig reflog`) to see a user-friendly history of `reflog`.